Implement A Project

 When should I submit a Course Proposal?

-Course Proposals must be submitted at least one semester in advance of when you would like to implement your service-learning course.
+After you’ve completed our Service-Learning Training, Course Proposals must be submitted at least one semester, and up to one year, in advance of when you would like to implement your service-learning project.
 Please note that the submission of a Course Proposal does NOT guarantee that you will be implementing a service-learning course in the semester you desire.
 This is only the first step in the process!

 If you have completed a Course Proposal in the past, all Course Proposals are stored in a digital repository within the Office of Experiential Learning – there is no need to submit a new proposal each semester!
 Course Proposals need only be submitted when you’re planning to implement service-learning in a course that you’ve not previously submitted a proposal for.